nstevens1040/Credential_Dialog/README.md

     }
 }
 ```
-*   *You can also use it in PowerShell like this:
+*   You can also use it in PowerShell like this:
 ```ps1
 Add-Type -Path "C:\path\to\source\repos\Credential_Dialog\Credential_Dialog\bin\debug\Credential_Dialog.dll"
 [WinCred.CredentialDialog]::AuthEasy();
 ```
-*   *You can also pass a string argument so that the prompt will read: **Enter your credentials to log onto: string args[0]**
+*   You can also pass a string argument so that the prompt will read: **"Enter your credentials to log onto: " + args[0]; **
 ```ps1
 Add-Type -Path "C:\path\to\source\repos\Credential_Dialog\Credential_Dialog\bin\debug\Credential_Dialog.dll"
 [WinCred.CredentialDialog]::AuthEasy("Twitter.com");